rleddy/run-petri-async/README.md

 The pNode class provides a default Petri Net behavior, keeping track of a token count.
 And, the token count is updated when a transition is triggered.
-The transition merely moves input node resources (decrements the token count of input nodes) to a reduction in the output nodes (increments the token count of output nodes).
+A transition merely moves input node resources (decrements the token count of input nodes) to a reduction in the output nodes (increments the token count of output nodes).

 The class, RunPetri, is the class that takes in the net definition, a JSON object, so that the network model may be stored and used.
-The class RunPetri exposes methods for adding in resources. running transitions, and finally executing pNode methods on nodes that deliver outputs to applications.
+The class RunPetri exposes methods for adding in resources, running transitions, and finally executing pNode methods on nodes that deliver outputs to applications.

 Every time the 'step' method of RunPetri is called, RunPetri objects will examine each transition element to see if it has enough inputs to fire.
 If it does, the transition methods will reduce the input resources and transition the result of the reduction to the output nodes.
 (The default behavior for reduction is to AND the inputs and use the result to increment the outputs.)